Mdtero Mdtero

 Translate a paper without losing its research structure

-Once a set of papers is normalized into the same package format, your agent can compare claims, extract methods, and draft a review without fighting format drift.
+Once a set of papers is normalized into the same Markdown format, your agent can compare claims, extract methods, and draft a review without fighting format drift.

-Compare these Mdtero packages, group them by method and evidence type, then draft a literature review outline with citations back to each paper package.
+Compare these Mdtero Markdown files, group them by method and evidence type, then draft a literature review outline with citations back to each paper.

 Free